integreat-io/integreat/README.md

 ensure the target value will be in the right format.

 There is a special "catch all" item type `*` – the asterisk – that will match any datatype not represented as regular mappings.
-If `path`, `transform` or `filter` are set on an asterisk item, they will be applied as normal, but any `attributes` or `relationships` will be disregarded.
+If `path`, `transform`, `filterFrom`, or `filterTo` are set on an asterisk item, they will be applied as normal, but any `attributes` or `relationships` will be disregarded.
 Instead all `attributes` or `relationships` will be mapped as is, unless the `transform` pipeline modifies them.

 ### Paths
 Endpoints, mappings, attributes, and relationships all have an optional `path`